 MimbleWimble’s approach to UTXOs is a core differentiating feature.
 Essentially, a new node joining a MimbleWimble based blockchain can verify the current state of the chain by processing the current unspent transaction outputs, rather than running through the history of every single transaction, as is the case in Bitcoin.
-MimbleWimble's privacy-focused design, which hides amounts transacted and where addresses do not exist, can appear unintuitive to those more accustomed to either Bitcoin’s UTXO model or Ethereum's accounts-based approach.
+MimbleWimble's privacy-focused design, which hides transaction values and contains no addresses by which users can be identified, can appear unintuitive to those more accustomed to either Bitcoin’s UTXO model or Ethereum's account-based architectures.
 Cryptoassets built on the MimbleWimble protocol, such as both Grin and BEAM, enjoy several privacy features, most notably the obfuscation of transaction values.
 Although it has been suggested that user activity on Grin cannot be identified and while it is true that Grin contains no addresses, it is still possible to deanonymize user activity as demonstrated by Dragonfly Research’s analysis, which despite its errors and shortcomings is ultimately correct in its conclusions about Grin’s lack of anonymity.
 MimbleWimble’s current privacy features unpacked below, are enabled by several technologies used in tandem with the Bitcoin UTXO model, such as elliptic curve cryptography.

-In an effort to resist the increasing dominance of mining by large, heavily capitalized firms, Grin chose to implement a Cuckoo Cycle Proof of Work system.
-Cuckoo Cycle is the first graph theoretic Proof of Work algorithm and is designed to be memory intensive.
+In an effort to resist the increasing dominance of mining by large, heavily capitalized firms, Grin chose to implement a Cuckoo Cycle Proof of Work (PoW) algorithm.
+Cuckoo Cycle is the first graph-theoretic PoW algorithm and is designed to be memory intensive.
 Proofs of cycles on graphs are easy to verify: verifiers trace the path once to determine if it is indeed a cycle, making path verification much simpler than path discovery.
 While Cuckoo Cycle is designed to be mined by GPUs, which do not currently have available ASICs, many believe ASICs development is inevitable, given the economic incentives.
-History would seem to add weight to this belief; Ethereum’s Ethash consensus algorithm was also designed to be memory intensive and ASIC resistant, though ASICs were developed several years after network launch while a similar development occurred in the case of the Scrypt algorithm used in Litecoin and other blockchains.
+History would seem to add weight to this belief; Ethereum’s Ethash algorithm was also designed to be memory intensive and ASIC resistant, though ASICs were developed several years after network launch while a similar development occurred in the case of the Scrypt algorithm used in Litecoin and other blockchains.

 Grin’s monetary policy sharply contrasts with that of Bitcoin’s.
-GRIN monetary supply will exhibit linear absolute inflation with an unlimited total supply; the same amount of GRIN will be emitted at a constant rate forever—one new token per second.
-This makes the supply unlimited, whilst the inflation rate as a percentage of the total Grin in existence will tend to zero.
-This approach renders Grin ‘closer to digital cash then digital gold’, with an estimated 4% inflation rate in 25 years.
-Grin details the motivation for their monetary policy in their Github documentation, arguing that “sound money has more to do with transparent emission than a capped supply.”
-Since a deflationary token issuance schedule, such as a decreasing amount of new tokens introduced over time, may incentivize holding tokens as speculative instruments in anticipation of their increasing in value (as supply is gradually outstripped by demand), such tokens (ie, Bitcoin) might have difficulty finding use as an everyday medium of exchange.
+GRIN monetary supply will exhibit linear inflation with an unlimited total supply; the same amount of GRIN will be emitted at a constant rate forever—one new token per second.
+This makes the supply unbounded, whilst the inflation rate as a percentage of the total Grin in existence will tend to zero.
+This approach renders Grin ‘closer to digital cash than digital gold’, with an estimated 4% inflation rate in 25 years.
+Grin details the motivation for their monetary policy in their GitHub documentation, arguing that “sound money has more to do with transparent emission than a capped supply.”
+Since a disinflationary monetary design, such as a decreasing amount of new tokens introduced over time, may incentivize holding tokens as speculative instruments in anticipation of their increase in value (as supply is gradually outstripped by demand), such tokens (i.e. Bitcoin) might have difficulty finding use as an everyday medium of exchange.